-1. To acquaint the student with the various fields of science as an aspect of world culture.
+To acquaint the student with the various fields of science as an aspect of world culture.

-2. To prepare the student for further training in the graduate, professional, and technical schools.
+To prepare the student for further training in the graduate, professional, and technical schools.

-3. To provide those who either do not desire or are unable to continue their academic training, with such knowledge, techniques, and skills as will enable them to become competent citizens.
+To provide those who either do not desire or are unable to continue their academic training, with such knowledge, techniques, and skills as will enable them to become competent citizens.

-4. To make technical service and information available to the city and its industries through the libraries and laboratories of the division.
+To make technical service and information available to the city and its industries through the libraries and laboratories of the division.

-In order to accomplish these objectives, the division offers courses designed to prepare students for the following fields:

-Graduate study in biology, chemistry, mathematics, physics.

-The study of medicine and dentistry.

-The teaching of science in high school.

-Technical laboratory work in rubber chemistry.

-Technical laboratory work in applied physics.
+In order to accomplish these objectives, the division offers courses designed to prepare students for the following fields: graduate study in biology, chemistry, mathematics, physics; the study of medicine and dentistry; the teaching of science in high school; technical laboratory work in rubber chemistry; dietetics and clothing; technical laboratory work in applied physics; medical technology; expert technical service.

-Medical technology.

-Expert technical service.